How to Make Prosciutto: The Curing Process

 What are the pigs fed?

-- The pigs are fed a healthy diet that includes the whey from the Parmigiano Reggiano production, another culinary specialty from the Emilia Romagna region.
+- The pigs are fed a healthy diet, which may include the whey from the Parmigiano Reggiano production, another culinary specialty from the Emilia Romagna region.

 Step One: Tagging